-PORPOISE - A condition in which the bow bounces up and down.
+PORPOISE - A condition in which the bow bounces up and down caused by trimming the engine too far out.

 PORT - (1) The left side of a boat when facing the bow.
 (2) A destination or harbor.

 PRIVILEGED BOAT - Term used for the boat with the right-of-way.